ninest/parthkabra.me/content/posts/mac/terminal-games/index.md

 ---
-title: Plays Games On Terminal
+title: Terminal Games
-description: Play tetris, pong, snake, solitaire, and more games on the Mac Terminal with emacs
+description: Play tetris, pong, snake, solitaire, and more on Terminal with emacs
 date: 2021-06-06
 ---